JGRennison/OpenTTD-patches/README.md

 * Minimum town distance [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=33625) (added in v0.18.0)

-* Add setting for alternative transfer payment mode. (added in v0.19.0)
-  Calculate leg payment as a journey from the source to the transfer station, minus previous transfers.
-  This is to more fairly distribute profits between transfer vehicles and avoid large negative payments on the final leg.

 * Level crossing improvements (added in v0.19.0)
   * Prevent road vehicles from being stopped on level crossings.
   * Add setting to enable improved level crossing safety.